solargrammars/solargrammars.github.io/_drafts/color-gates.md

 <tr> <td>powdered sugar</td><td><div style='float:left;width:100px; height:20px;background:#bddebe;'>  </div>  </td>  </tr>
 </table>

 Hmm it seems here  Spacy tagged as vers things that are passive voice adjectives.
-Its fines, as descriptions are short, probably
+Its fine, as descriptions are short, probably
 Spacy didnt have much context to work with when deciding the tag.

 `('ADJ', 'NOUN', 'NOUN')`: